 West Lebanon and Hanover Greenway

-THE VISION: A three mile path that brings the people of West Lebanon and Hanover together.
+THE VISION: A three mile trail that brings the people of West Lebanon and Hanover together.

-The completion of this path will allow safe access between West Lebanon and Hanover and help ‘close the loop' creating a network with the Mascoma River Greenway and Mt.
-Support Shared Use Path for walking and bicycling.
+This WaHG helps ‘close the loop', creating a network with the Mascoma River Greenway and Mt.
+Support Shared Use Path to connect Lebanon, West Lebanon, and Hanover.

 Beyond this critical need, the WaHG is poised to attract visitors and bring further value to the Upper Valley.